 Lundquist says group coverage is “by far the most popular” way to obtain disability insurance.
 Group coverage is provided by an employer, to whom the master policy is issued; each employee receives coverage through a certificate of insurance under this policy.
 The employer may pay for the group disability insurance entirely or partially.
 In other cases, coverage may be offered on a voluntary basis; under these circumstances, the employee may choose to purchase coverage and pay for it through payroll deduction.

-Like individual disability insurance, group plans may provide coverage for either short or long term disabilities.
-Many employers offer both types of coverage; in this case, short term disability payments stop when the long-term plan kicks in.
-According to the Bloomberg Businessweek article, most group plans effectively compensate beneficiaries 40 to 60 percent of their salary; this typically equates to a monthly cap of $5,000 or an annual maximum of $60,000.
-In order to raise the amount of compensation to 80 percent of their salary, many beneficiaries opt for additional policies from private insurers.
+Like individual disability insurance, group plans may provide coverage for either short- or long-term disabilities.
+Many employers offer both types of coverage; in this case, short-term disability payments stop when the long-term plan kicks in.
+According to Bloomberg Businessweek, most group plans effectively compensate beneficiaries 40% to 60% of their salary; this typically equates to a monthly cap of $5,000 or an annual maximum of $60,000.
+In order to raise the amount of compensation to 80% of their salary, many beneficiaries opt for additional policies from private insurers.